B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

                                 MAFFT and does not add the Phylogenetic Tree and MSA components (default: False).

-    --add-sequences             (Optional) Adds Code Editor with the DNA and Protein sequences to loci reports.
+    --add-sequences             (Optional) Adds Code Editor components with the DNA and Protein sequences to loci reports.
 The Code Editor is in readonly mode (allows to search for and copy text) (default: False).